ittiam-systems/libmpegh/README.md

 * [`IA-MPEG-H-3D-Audio-Dec-GSG.doc`](docs/IA-MPEG-H-3D-Audio-Dec-GSG.doc) - Getting Started Guide for the MPEG-H 3D Audio Low Complexity Profile Decoder.
 * [`IA-MPEG-H-3D-Audio-Dec-TR.doc`](docs/IA-MPEG-H-3D-Audio-Dec-TR.doc) - Documents the conformance test report for the MPEG-H 3D Audio Low Complexity Profile decoder on `x86`, `x86_64`, `armv7` and `armv8` platforms.

+# Web Browser Plug-in Demo

+A demonstartion of integrating the MPEG-H 3D Audio decoder to browsers is added.
+Please refer to the document [`IA-MPEG-H-3D-Audio-Dec-Browser-Plugin-UG.doc`](web_plugin/IA-MPEG-H-3D-Audio-Dec-Browser-Plugin-UG.doc) for running the demo.

 ### Guidelines working with GitHub

 Please refer to the [guildelines](GUIDELINES.md) for the following processes